hariomshandilya/create-a-Face-Detection-Android-App-using-Machine-Learning-KIT-on-Firebase/README.md

 The language used for this project would be JAVA.
 Leave all the options other than those mentioned above, untouched.
 Click on FINISH.
+Login or signup on Firebase.
+In Firebase console, create a new project or if you wanna work with an existing project then open that.
+Name the project as per your choice.
+Go to Docs.
+Click on Firebase ML, and in the left space, choose ‘recognize text‘ under Vision.
+Go through the steps mentioned for better understanding.
+Come back to Android Studio.
+Go to Tools -> Firebase -> Analytics -> Connect with Firebase -> Choose your project from the dialog box appeared -> Click Connect.
+(This step connects your android app to the Firebase)